SpikingNetwork/TrainSpikingNet.jl/README.md

 The CPU code can be sped up by about 10% on Intel machines using the drop-in MKL package to replace the default OpenBLAS.
-To install it, change into the trainBalancedNet directory and execute `julia -e 'using Pkg;
+To install it, change into the TrainSpikingNet.jl directory and execute `julia -e 'using Pkg;
 Pkg.add("MKL")'`.
 Then edit "src/cpu/train.jl" and add the line "using MKL" just below the line starting with "using LinearAlgebra...".
 Alternatively, MKL can be automatically used for your other Julia code as well by adding